Juarez leads Oklahoma past Florida State for fifth title

 Oklahoma (56-4) also won titles in 2000, 2013, 2016 and 2017, all under coach Patty Gasso.
 The Sooners set the Division I single-season record with 161 home runs this season.

-Jocelyn Alo homered in Game 3, her 34th of the season, extending her school single-season record.
-The USA Softball Collegiate Player of the Year hit four homers in the World Series, including the go-ahead blast in Game 2.
+Jocelyn Alo hit four homers in the World Series, including the go-ahead blast in Game 2, on her way to All-Tournament honors.
+Her homer in Game 3 was her 34th of the season.
+The USA Softball Collegiate Player of the Year extended her school single-season record.

+“We knew that we wanted to set the tone pretty early,” Gasso said.
+“Jocelyn Alo is made differently.
+Made differently.
+When she puts her mind to something, she gets it done, whatever it is.”

-Left fielder Mackenzie Donihoo went 10-for-21 in the World Series and made several outstanding catches during the week.
+Oklahoma left fielder Mackenzie Donihoo went 10-for-21 in the World Series and made several outstanding catches during the week to also earn All-Tournament honors.

+Florida State (49-13-1) was seeking its second national championship in the past three World Series under coach Lonni Alameda.
+The 10th-seeded Seminoles finished second in their conference during the regular season, lost in the semifinals of the ACC Tournament and had to win twice at No. 7 seed LSU in super regionals.
+They lost their World Series opener before winning five straight to get to the brink of a national title.

+“I’m just so proud of the team to be here and everything we’ve gone through this year to persevere and to be in this moment is what we dreamt of,” Florida State center fielder Dani Morgan said.
+“I’m just proud of this team.
+We were able to get here and give everything we had.”

-Florida State freshman Kaley Mudge set the record for most hits in a Women’s College World Series with 14.
+Florida State freshman Kaley Mudge set the record for hits in a Women’s College World Series with 14.
+She had 16 hits all season before arriving in Oklahoma City.

+“I’m just blessed to be here, honestly,” Mudge said.
+“Coming into the World Series, I did not think that I was going to break any records.
+I was just excited to put my feet on the clay here.”

 Alo’s homer got things started for Oklahoma on Thursday.
-Freshman Jayda Coleman poked one just over the fence in the second inning to give the Sooners a 2-0 lead and the early jolt they’ve been lacking for much of the week.
+Jayda Coleman poked one just over the fence in the second inning to give the Sooners a 2-0 lead and the early jolt they had been lacking for much of the week.

-Florida State scored in the third when Oklahoma’s Tiare Jennings lost a popup in the sun, allowing Kalei Harding to score.
+Florida State got its only run in the third when Oklahoma’s Tiare Jennings lost a popup in the sun, allowing Kalei Harding to score.

 Oklahoma responded quickly.
 With the bases loaded and two outs in the third, Jennings scored on a wild pitch by freshman reliever Emma Wilson.
 Coleman then hit a hard line drive off the left field wall to score two and give the Sooners a 5-1 lead.